fabric-testbed/Authz/README.md

 dimensions/sizes of the slivers and the duration for which slivers are being created.
 Operations related to modifying existing resources require information about the identity of the user invoking the modify operation as well as the user who originally created the resource that is being modified.

 Tags are added to a project by Facility Operators based on requests from the Project Owners.
 The full discussion of how project attributes are communicated to the PDP is outside the scope of this document, however briefly:
-- One or more attributes or tags are added to a project within a Project registry by Facility Operator
+- One or more attributes or tags are added to a project within a CoreAPI by Facility Operator
 - Prior to requesting to create a slice, experimenter receives a cryptographically signed authorization token that contains relevant project tags
 - The PDP received information about requested resource attributes (their type, size, components, duration) as well as the project tags extracted from a validated token.
 - In addition the control framework agent invoking the PDP provides identity attributes (e.g. email) of the principal invoking the action and the principal who e.g. created the resource